tdauth/tenet/README.md

 ## TODOs

-* Maybe limit the number off possible copies or maybe simplify the concept of inversion by not copying someone who goes through the gate?
+* Maybe limit the number of possible copies or maybe simplify the concept of inversion by not copying someone who goes through the gate?
 * Fix all bugs (see triggers TODO)
 * Support picking up and dropping an item.
+* Support buying and selling an item.
+* Support using and moving an item in the inventory.
 * Try to play with 4 players and improve the scenario to improve its structure.
 * Test the tanks and the tank factory on training support.
 * Add a hydralisk factory.